KuguHome/prometheus-metrics-retoucher/README.md

 -d, --drop-metric some_metric
 The metric given by some_metric is dropped.

+    --in file_name
+Read in from file "file_name"

+    --out file_name
+Write out to a file "file_name"

 ### Making it Runnable From the Command Line
 Compile the program with the following:
 ```